MESMER-group/mesmer/ROADMAP.md

 ### Disentangle the data handling from the statistical functions

 Currently, most functions in MESMER combine data handling (e.g. splitting historical data and projections), statistical calibration (e.g. estimating linear regression coefficients), and saving the estimated parameters.
-These three steps should be split into individual functions, which will offer several benefits: (i) It should become easier to understand what happens in each step of the calibration/ emulation pipeline. (ii) The individual code parts become easier to re-use and update. (iii) Each part can be tested individually.
+These three steps should be split into individual functions, which will offer several benefits: (i) It should become easier to understand what happens in each step of the calibration/ emulation pipeline. (ii) The individual code parts become easier to reuse and update. (iii) Each part can be tested individually.

 Specific tasks
 - Extract common data handling tasks and write individual functions for each of them ([#109](https://github.com/MESMER-group/mesmer/pull/109)).